glycerine/spin_paxos/README.md

 not in small part because it is a stand alone solution.
 It does not push the problem off to another external (Paxos) service rather than taking responsibility and solving it itself.
+(I'm referring to Vertical Paxos here).

 Notice that the "Reconfiguration based Replication" that Alex is talking about is a different use of